fastpi/codes/README.md

 ## Overview
 FastPI (Fast PseudoInverse) is a novel method computing pseudoinverse for sparse feature matrices used in real-world optimization problems.
 Based on the observation that many real-world feature matrices are sparse and highly skewed, FastPI reorders and divides the feature matrix and incrementally computes low-rank SVD from the divided componenets.
-The details of FastPi are described in the following paper:
+The details of FastPI are described in the following paper:
 * Fast and Accurate Pseudo inverse for Real-world Sparse Matrices
   29th International Joint Conference on Artificial Intelligence (IJCAI 2020) submitted